bbc/vc2_conformance/docs/source/index.rst

 This manual is split into two parts.

 The first (shorter) part, :ref:`user-documentation`, is aimed at codec testers who wish to test a VC-2 codec implementation.
-This part includes a detailed guide to using the tools provided by the conformance testing software to test VC-2 codec implementations.
+This part includes software installation and testing procedures along with reference documentation for the tools provided.

 The second (longer) part, :ref:`maintainer-documentation`, is aimed at developers tasked with maintaining this software; codec testers can